K4rakara/freshfetch/README.md

 ## Todo:

  - Optimizations galore
- - A tar.gz package, as well as packages for various distros.
  - Documentation :sweat:
  - Support for images
- - Better portability
  - Add colorization for all distros (69/261 complete)

 ## Installation

+#### Arch Linux

-On Arch Linux, you can install the [`freshfetch-git`](https://aur.archlinux.org/packages/freshfetch-git/) package from the AUR. ( You'll also need the [`libcpuid`](https://aur.archlinux.org/packages/freshfetch-git) AUR package. )
+On Arch Linux, you can install one of three AUR packages:

+- `freshfetch-git` -- The bleeding-edge version of freshfetch that builds from the master branch.
+- `freshfetch-bin` -- The stable version of freshfetch that you just install.
+No compile required.
+- `freshfetch` -- Currently not set up right, will be fixed with the next release.
+Once set up, It'll build the latest stable version from source.

+#### Other distros

-For other distros, you can compile from source.
-Heres what you'll need:
+With other distributions, you can either install the [latest `tar.gz` build](https://github.com/K4rakara/freshfetch/releases) or build from source.

- - make dependencies:
-   - `cargo`.
-I recommend installing this through `rustup`.
- - runtime dependencies:
-   - `libcpuid`
-   - `luajit`
+###### Build from source

 To compile Freshfetch, just run `cargo build --release -vv`.
 This will build the executable for your platform.
 Then, run these commands:
 ```bash